alisaifee/flask-limiter/doc/source/index.rst

    decorator are malformed and can't be parsed the decorated route will fall back to the global rate limit(s) and an ``ERROR`` log message will be emitted.
 Refer to :ref:`logging` for more details on capturing this information.
-Malformed global rate limit strings will howere raise an exception as they are evaluated early enough to not cause disruption to a running application.
+Malformed global rate limit strings will however raise an exception as they are evaluated early enough to not cause disruption to a running application.